tukl-msd/gem5.TnT/README.md

 # exit
 ```

-Get out of the mount point, close any file you may have open, then unmount the
+Get out of the mount point, close any files you may have open, then unmount the
 disk image with the command suggested by [mount-img.sh].

 ```bash